mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences.md

 *   **Start Servers**
    The Apache and MySQL services will start automatically when you launch MAMP.
 *   **Check for MAMP PRO**
-   The Apache and MySQL services will start automatically when you launch MAMP.
+   You will be prompted whether you want to start MAMP or MAMP Pro when this option is selected.
 *   **Open Webstart Page**
-   The Apache and MySQL services will start automatically when you launch MAMP.
+   The Webstart page will automatically open at the startup of MAMP when you select this option.
+See the Open Webstart Page section for more information on the MAMP start page.

 *   **Stop Servers**
-   The Apache and MySQL services will start automatically when you launch MAMP.
+   The Apache and MySQL services will be stopped automatically when you quit MAMP.

 *   **My Favorite Link**
-   The Apache and MySQL services will start automatically when you launch MAMP.
+   A link to this address will appear on the top menu of your Webstart page.

 #### Ports